comunica/comunica/packages/actor-init-rdf-dereference-paged/README.md

 [![npm version](https://badge.fury.io/js/%40comunica%2Factor-init-rdf-dereference-paged.svg)](https://www.npmjs.com/package/@comunica/actor-init-rdf-dereference-paged)

 An example init actor for Comunica that triggers an RDF Dereference Paged event for the given URL.
+In practise, this will fetch an HTTP resource, parse its RDF contents, and follow nextPage links.

 This module is part of the [Comunica framework](https://github.com/comunica/comunica).